sungeunbae/swc_vuw2015/sql-novice-world/07-join.md

 AFG          Uzbek       F           8.8
 AGO          Ambo        F           2.4

 This table gives languages spoken in each country.
 However, country name is not kept here.
-Each country is distingusied by `CountryCode`.
+Each country is distinguished by `CountryCode`.
 Of course, we know this `CountryCode` matches `code` field in `Country` table.

 ~~~{.sql}
 SELECT Code,Name FROM Country LIMIT 10;